-I will break down the basic steps for successful rowing, but keep in mind that in writing this explaining what someone with relatively health shoulders would look like whole doing a row.
+I will break down the basic steps for successful rowing, but keep in mind that I am explaining what someone with relatively health shoulders would look like while doing a row.
 As I have said in previous posts, if you are newer to strength training it might be beneficial to have a coach or someone with experience watch you so that you know that you are rowing well.
 If you do not focus on the details, then you might end up doing more harm than good.

 Point #1.
 Puff Out That Chest!

 Let me clarify.
 I am not asking you to excessively arch your back and compress you T-spine.
 I just want you to hold your chest up high enough so that your back is not hunched over.
 If you try to do a row with a hunch back and your shoulders rounded forward, chances are you will not be able to do the complete movement.
 Our shoulder blades are designed to glide across the rib cage, but with a funky posture they can start to sit in weird positions.
 An example of this is scapular winging where your scapula drift away from the rib cage and stick out from your back.
 Not only is this indicative of a potentially unhealthy shoulder, but it just looks plain wacked!